 Converting from electric to natural gas or propane, or adding appliances will always require new pipes.
 Your final costs depend on if you have existing gas lines in place or need new gas lines installed from the gas supply to the house.

-Costs vary based on how much work is required.
+Costs also vary based on how much work is required.
 Preparing the site, digging, the trench, and filling the trench can be both time consuming and complicated.

 Contact your gas supplier and ask about application fees, initial inspection costs, and a connection fee.